Adult Students: Your Degree Your Way

 - Adult Student Resource Guide

-- Summit College, in downtown Akron
+- College of Applied Science and Technology, in downtown Akron

 - Medina County University Center, in Medina, Ohio